Machete Ban, Machete Amnesty, and Machete Safe Disposal Bins

-Understand the upcoming changes to carrying, owning, using, and selling machetes in Victoria, the Machete Amnesty, and current sales ban.
+Understand the upcoming changes to carrying, owning, using, and selling machetes in Victoria, future Machete Amnesty and Machete Safe Disposal Bins, and current sales ban.

 From 1 September 2025, machetes will be classified as prohibited weapons in Victoria.
 A Machete Amnesty will run from 1 September to 30 November 2025 to support safe disposal of machetes.